Seamonsters-2605/Seamonsters-2605.github.io/docs/first-program/index.md

 self.rightBack = ctre.CANTalon(3)
 ```

-This creates `CANTalon` objects.
-Talons are controllers connected to each motor&mdash;creating these objects lets us send commands to them (over the "CAN" network), to drive the motors.
-The numbers in parentheses are numbers that have been assigned to the Talons to identify them.
+This creates `CANTalon` objects (`ctre.CANTalon`, because these are part of the `ctre` library we imported earlier).
+Talons are controllers connected to each motor&mdash;creating these objects lets us send commands to them (over the "CAN" network) to drive the motors.
+The numbers in parentheses are unique to each Talon, to identify them.

-The `CANTalon` objects are then stored in variables&mdash;prefixing the variable name with `self.` means we can access those variables in other functions, so we can use the CANTalons later.
+The CANTalon objects are then stored in variables&mdash;prefixing the variable name with `self.` means we can access those variables in other functions so we can use the CANTalons later.

-Notice the `ctre.`&mdash;this is because `CANTalon` is part of the `ctre` library which we imported earlier.

 ```python
 self.leftJoystick = wpilib.Joystick(0)
 self.rightJoystick = wpilib.Joystick(1)
 ```

-Here two joysticks are defined, and again stored in `self.` variables so we can access them later.
-The `wpilib.` means that `Joystick` is part of the `wpilib` library which we imported earlier.
+Here two joysticks are defined, and again stored in `self.` variables so we can access them later. `wpilib.Joystick` means that `Joystick` is part of the `wpilib` library which we imported earlier.

 ```python
 def teleopPeriodic(self):